hassio-addons/repository/README.md

 ## About

-Home Assistant allows anyone to create add-on repositories to share their add-ons for Home Assistant easily.
-This repository is one of those repositories, providing extra Home Assistant add-ons for your installation.
+Home Assistant allows anyone to create app repositories to share their apps for Home Assistant easily.
+This repository is one of those repositories, providing extra Home Assistant apps for your installation.

-The primary goal of this project is to provide you (as a Home Assistant user) with additional, high quality, add-ons that allow you to take your automated home to the next level.
+The primary goal of this project is to provide you (as a Home Assistant user) with additional, high quality, apps that allow you to take your automated home to the next level.

 ## Installation